Homeโ€บArticlesโ€บGuideโ€บSun, Wind & Water

 Step 1: Size Your Solar Panel Wattage Needs

 Before comparing panel brands or system costs, figure out how much wattage you actually need to cover your household's electricity usage.
-This starts with your annual or monthly kWh consumption, then works backward through your local average sun hours per day to a target system wattage.
+Start with your annual or monthly kWh consumption, then work backward through your local average sun hours per day to a target system wattage.

 Step 2: Estimate Solar Panel System Output and Payback

-Once you know the wattage you need, the next question is what that system will actually cost, how much it will generate given local conditions, and how long it takes to pay for itself through electricity savings.
-Real-world output is always lower than a panel's rated wattage, since ratings assume ideal lab conditions rather than actual weather, angle, and temperature.
+Once you know the wattage you need, the next question is what that system will cost, how much it'll generate given local conditions, and how long it takes to pay for itself through electricity savings.
+Real-world output always runs lower than a panel's rated wattage, since ratings assume ideal lab conditions rather than actual weather, angle, and temperature.

 Step 3: Evaluate Wind Turbine Output for Your Site

-The Wind Turbine Calculator estimates output from your turbine's swept area and your site's average wind speed, which is the single most important number to get right before considering a wind installation.
+The Wind Turbine Calculator estimates output from your turbine's swept area and your site's average wind speed, the single most important number to get right before considering a wind installation.

 Step 4: Calculate Wind Turbine Investment Payback